You may have occasionally run across the term ‘2FA‘ or to give it its full name ‘two-factor authentication‘.

 What are Push notifications for 2FA?

-Push notifications are a method of authentication that doesn't require a password.
-Instead, a notification is sent directly to a secure app that has been download onto the user's smartphone.
+Push notifications are a method of authentication factor that doesn't require a password.
+Instead, a notification (instead of a code) is sent directly to a secure app that has been download onto the user's smartphone.

 That app then notifies the users that an authentication attempt is happening.